Chart Color Schemes

 Population growth drivers in Hayborough are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Nov 2025, Hayborough's population is estimated at around 2,490, reflecting an increase of 252 people since the 2021 Census.
-The 2021 Census reported a population of 2,238 in the suburb.
-This growth was inferred from AreaSearch's estimate of 2,371 residents following examination of ABS ERP data released in June 2024, along with an additional 161 validated new addresses since the Census date.
-The current population density is 1,296 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Hayborough's 11.3% growth since the 2021 census exceeded both the non-metro area (6.8%) and state averages, marking it as a growth leader in the region.
-Interstate migration contributed approximately 86.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the Hayborough statistical area (Lv2) had an estimated population of around 2,549 as of Nov 2025.
+This reflected an increase of 311 people (13.9%) since the 2021 Census, which reported a population of 2,238 people.
+The change was inferred from the resident population of 2,333 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 161 validated new addresses since the Census date.
+This level of population resulted in a density ratio of 1,327 persons per square kilometer, which was above the average seen across national locations assessed by AreaSearch.
+The Hayborough (SA2)'s 13.9% growth since the 2021 census exceeded both the non-metro area's 7.3% and the SA4 region's growth rate, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 86.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, SA State Government's Regional/LGA projections are used, adjusted employing a method of weighted aggregation from LGA to SA2 levels.
-Based on aggregated SA2-level projections, Hayborough is expected to increase by 156 persons to 2041, reflecting an increase of 0.6% in total over the 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category were adopted, based on 2021 data and released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Moving forward with demographic trends, a population increase just below the median of Australia's non-metropolitan areas was expected for the Hayborough (SA2), with an anticipated expansion of 164 persons by 2041 based on aggregated SA2-level projections, reflecting an overall decrease of 1.4% in total over the 17 years.

 Frequently Asked Questions - Population